nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 ### [Self-Organising Team §17](https://sites.google.com/a/scrumplop.org/published-patterns/product-organization-pattern-language/development-team/self-organizing-team)
 - Specialized skills can't accomplish work without coordination.
 Therefore, the Development Team organizes itself to get its work Done.
 ---
-## Idea: Grow Collaboratory "Agile@Jambit" Pattern Language(s)
----
-### Provide seed
-- find point(s) of improvement and envision default process which addresses current needs.
-- make fork of selected industry practices and share them as pattern language.
----
-### Design for defaults
-- each team should be aware of default process which has worked in the past.
-- [selecting default](https://jamesclear.com/design-default) should be easy and not selecting default should be possible.
----
-### Invite to co-develop
-- record lessons learned, evaluate where we are and see if pattern language needs adjusting
-- steering of pattern language maintenance could be done at existing CoP, see [Bird of Feather §5](https://sites.google.com/a/scrumplop.org/published-patterns/product-organization-pattern-language/birds-of-a-feather)
----
 ## Closing
 “build the right process and you’ll build the right product”